 Figure 1: Kaplan-Meier survival estimates and 95% confidence intervals for groups defined by high serum LDL (“high”= LDL>160mg/dL)

+5/5 for performing an appropriate analysis

+4/5 for reporting the association appropriately

+Did not report whether the p-valu is two-sided or one-sided(-1)

+Add KM(+1)

+Total: 10/10

 Supposing I had not been so redundant (in a scientifically inappropriate manner) and so prescriptive about methods of detecting an association, what analysis would you have preferred a priori in order to answer the question about an association between mortality and serum LDL?
 Why?